He-Zhang/image_dehaze/README.md

 # image_dehaze
 single image dehazing using dark channel prior

-This code implement the paper "Single Image Haze Removal Using Dark Channel Prior Using Dark Channel Prior, Kaiming He, Jian Sun, and Xiaoou Tang", in CVPR 2009 and "Guided Image Filtering Kaiming, Kaiming He, Jian Sun, and Xiaoou Tang", in ECCV 2010.
+This code implement the paper "Single Image Haze Removal Using Dark Channel Prior, Kaiming He, Jian Sun, and Xiaoou Tang", in CVPR 2009 and "Guided Image Filtering Kaiming, Kaiming He, Jian Sun, and Xiaoou Tang", in ECCV 2010.